Regularity for eigenfunctions of Schr\"odinger operators: Lie structure at infinity

 \subsection{Direct construction of the blown-up Lie-algebroid}

 We keep the notation of the previous subsection, especially of Theorem \ref{theorem.Lie.P}.
-Since $\maW$ is projective, there is a Lie algebroid $B$ over $[M:X]$ such that $\maW$ is isomorphic to $\Gamma(B)$ as $\CI([M:X])$-modules and Lie algebras.
+In particular, let $X \subset M$ be a submanifold with corners.
+Since $\maW$ (introduced in Theorem \ref{theorem.Lie.P}) is projective, there is a Lie algebroid $B$ over $[M:X]$ such that $\maW$ is isomorphic to $\Gamma(B)$ as $\CI([M:X])$-modules and Lie algebras.
 We now provide a direct construction of $B$.
-Recall that $T^{bX}[M:X]$ was defined at the end of subsection~\ref{subsec.btg} as the $b$-tangent bundle to $[M:X]$ with respect to the boundary faces at infinity (that is, the ones obtained from the blow-up of $X$).
+We will denote by $T^{bX}[M:X]$ the vector bundle whose sections are the vector fields on $[M:X]$ tangent to all the faces obtained by blowing up $X$ in $M$.